 On the hunt for an eCommerce infrastructure company

-Global eCommerce is a large and increasingly important market, currently at $3.9 Trillion with no end to growth in sight.
-I love investing in large markets – big companies are built in big markets.
+Global eCommerce is a large and increasingly important market, currently at $3.9 Trillion with no end to growth.
+I love investing in large markets - big companies are built in big markets.
 I had been on the hunt for an eCommerce infrastructure investment since 2019, but had not found the right one to invest in.

 Venture Capital is a “play it forward” business

 At Sierra Ventures, one of our core tenets as a firm is to “play it forward”.
 We meet amazing executives and founders and authentically try to help.
 This principle has led to great long-term relationships, advice sharing, and, most importantly, friendships.
 The Fabric investment was a product of one such friendship: Faisal Masud, who is now CEO of Fabric.I met Faisal in 2011 at a Customer Advisory meeting for an eCommerce personalization company I had invested in called RUNA.
 RUNA was working with eBay as a design partner - they were going to power eBay Shipping - and that relationship was sponsored by Faisal, who at that time ran Global Shipping at eBay.
 Over the next decade, Faisal and I became great friends.
 I sought out his advice on eCommerce related investments and was impressed by the depth of his knowledge, the precision of his analysis, and his contacts in the industry.
 I watched with excitement as Faisal's career went into overdrive, working and leading some of the most iconic companies in technology and eCommerce: AWS, eBay, Groupon, Staples, and Google.
 All along, I used to tease him to “get a real job” - build a multi-billion dollar eCommerce company from the ground up as CEO where he and I could work together.